Maybe you want to reduce your environmental impact.

 I’ve created a detailed, but simple comparison of these diets on this page.
 By the end, you should have a clear idea of the positives and negatives of each diet and which one is most suited for you.

-This is a vegan blog, but this is an objective look at the diets.
-I applaud you for trying to make a positive change in your diet.
+This is a vegan blog, but this is my best attempt at an objective look at the diets.
+I applaud you for trying to make a positive change in your diet either way.

 Vegetarian vs. Vegan vs. Pescetarian – What Do They Eat?